RJGalloway/Data-Extraction-and-Analysis-System/README.md

 ![pi Cluster](PiClusterImage.jpg)

-## Enabling SSH and connecting to the Cluster
+## Enabling SSH, Connecting to the Cluster, Initial Setup
 For this project there will be three Raspberry Pi version 4 micro computers set up in a cluster.
 One name node and two data nodes.
 The following is the process for setting up the Pis headlessly (no need for periphereals, i.e. monitor or keyboard).

 **1.** Navigate to [Raspberry Pi OS Installer](https://www.raspberrypi.org/software/).